 - Submit the Graduate Online Application Form;

 - Submit an official credential evaluation of all transcripts or mark sheets from all previously attended colleges and universities.
-Any approved NACES evaluation firm may be used: www.naces.org/members.
-If the evaluation firm does not include copies of evaluated transcripts or mark sheets with the evaluation, the applicant must submit copies to the Office of Graduate Admissions.
+Any approved NACES evaluation firm may be used.
+If the evaluation firm does not include copies of evaluated transcripts or mark sheets with the evaluation, the applicant must submit copies to the Office of Graduate Studies and Academic Outreach.

 - Have an educational background equivalent to a United States bachelor's degree;

 - Submit a completed Financial Affidavit with proof of ability to meet financial responsibilities while attending the University of Nebraska at Kearney.
 Copy of valid passport and mailing fee will also need to be submitted.
 International students seeking an online degree program (who will not be issued an I-20 by the campus) are not required to complete the financial affidavit, submit a copy of their passport or pay the mailing fee.

-- Submit an official TOEFL or IELTS score (unless the native language is English, or the student has graduated from a U.S. college or university).
-Score must be sent directly from the Educational Testing Service to the Office of Graduate Admissions.
+- Submit an official TOEFL, IELTS, or Duolingo score (unless the native language is English, or the student has graduated from a U.S. college or university).
+Score must be sent directly from the Educational Testing Service to the Office of Graduate Studies and Academic Outreach.

 - Minimum TOEFL score of 550 on paper-based test or 79 on the internet based test (scores over 2 years old cannot be reported or validated)

 - Minimum IELTS score of 6.5

 - Comply with departmental admission requirements.
-(If submitting GRE or GMAT scores, the scores must be sent directly from the Educational Testing Service to the Office of Graduate Admissions.)
+(If submitting GRE or GMAT scores, the scores must be sent directly from the Educational Testing Service to the Office of Graduate Studies and Academic Outreach.)